c4arl0s/8Remotes/README.md

 Sat Jun 06 ~/iOS/RysGitTutorialRepository
 ```

-Even though **mary/master** is a remote branch, this still results in a **fast-forward** merge because there is a linear path from our **master** to the tip of **mary/master**
+Even though mary/master is a remote branch, this still results in a fast-forward merge because there is a linear path from our master to the tip of mary/master

 ![Screen Shot 2020-06-06 at 12 44 47](https://user-images.githubusercontent.com/24994818/83950893-86e0ea80-a7f3-11ea-8a1a-aa3b15bfe9ee.png)

-After the merge, the snapshots from Mary's remote branch become a part of a our local **master** branch.
-As a result, our **master** is now synchronized with Mary's:
+**After the merge, the snapshots from Mary's remote branch become a part of a our local master branch**.
+As a result, our master is now synchronized with Mary's:

 ![Screen Shot 2020-06-06 at 12 46 36](https://user-images.githubusercontent.com/24994818/83950922-c6a7d200-a7f3-11ea-9969-4f0a5bb9d842.png)

-Notice that we only interacted with Mary's **master** branch, even though we had access to her **bio-page**.
+**Notice that we only interacted with Mary's master branch, even though we had access to her bio-page**.
 If we hadn't been pretending to be Mary, we wouldn't have known what this feature branch was for it or if it was ready to be merged.
-But, since we've designated **master** as a stable branch for the project, it was safe to integrate those updates (assuming Mary was also aware of this convention).
+But, since we've designated master as a stable branch for the project, it was safe to integrate those updates (assuming Mary was also aware of this convention).

 # 	* [Push a Dummy Branch](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-To complement our **git fetch** command, we will take a brief look at **pushing**.
-Fetching and pushing are **almost** opposites, in that fetching imports branches, while pushing exports branches to another repository.
+To complement our git fetch command, we will take a brief look at pushing. **Fetching and pushing are almost opposites, in that fetching imports branches, while pushing exports branches to another repository**.
 Let's take a look:

 ```console
 $ git branch dummy
 ```

-This creates a new branch called **dummy**.
+**This creates a new branch called dummy**.

 ```console
 $ git push mary dummy